-This spring we will continue to offer the Earn Your Way to Camp Spring Sales of Whitley's Nuts and Gertrude Hawk Chocolates for any Scout that would like to participate.
-This sale will be run through the JVC Office and the funds will be made available to the Scouts for Summer Camp programs.
-Scouts will earn 32% commission on all sales.
-Every Scout should receive information on the sale by mail or through your unit leader.
-If you have further questions regarding this opportunity, please contact the Juniata Valley Council.
+This Spring we will continue to offer the Earn Your Way to Camp Spring Sales of Gertrude Hawk Chocolates for any Scout that would like to participate.
+This sale will be run through the JVC Office and the funds can be made available to the Scouts for Summer Camp programs and other Scout Shop items.
+Scouts will earn commission on all sales.
+Every Scout should receive information on the sale by mail in early February 2025.
+Sales end and all forms/payment will be due to the Council office on Monday, March 10, 2025.
+If you do not receive an order form or have further questions regarding this opportunity, please contact Doug Baker at the Juniata Valley Council Office at 717-903-5441 or douglas.baker@scouting.org.